Botticena/GTAW-Fur/README.md

 ### 🔍 Browse & Search

-- Filter by category (beds, seating, tables, lighting, etc.)
+- Filter by category (beds, seating, tables, lighting, etc.) — furniture can now belong to multiple categories (for example, **Seating + Office**)
 - Filter by tags (style, mood, size, materials, effects, themes)
-- Search by name as you type
+- Search by name as you type, with smarter matching **synonyms** (for example, “sofa” also finds “couch”)
 - Sort by name, price, or newest
 - Show only your favorites (when logged in)